Egyptian Islamists call for daily protests before Mursi trial

 Mursi, who was ousted by the army on July 3 after mass demonstrations against his rule, is due to appear in court on Monday along with 14 other senior Muslim Brotherhood figures on charges of inciting violence.

-The trial could further inflame tensions between the Brotherhood and the army-backed interim government of the most populous Arab state.
+The trial could further inflame tensions between the Brotherhood and the army-backed interim government as it struggles to restore stability in the most populous Arab state.

 It urged crowds to move on Monday to a police institute near Cairo's Tora prison, where the trial is expected to take place.

-"We will deploy around 20,000 security officers around the area where Mursi's trial will take place and thousands of others will be ready if protests or violence erupt anywhere in Egypt," a senior interior ministry official told Reuters.

-Mursi's charges relate to the deaths of around 10 people in clashes outside the presidential palace in December after Mursi enraged his opponents with a decree expanding his powers.
+The charges relate to the deaths of about a dozen people in clashes outside the presidential palace in December after Mursi enraged his opponents with a decree expanding his powers.

 Mursi has been held in a secret location in the four months since his overthrow.
 In that time Islamist militants have staged almost daily attacks in the Sinai Peninsula.
 Supporters and opponents of the Brotherhood have often clashed in the streets.